 Though, Kante is hardly new to this prose.
 His heroics during Leicester City's fairytale league-winning season captured both our hearts and attention.
 It certainly captured the attention of Chelsea who signed him the following season.
 The South London club would then go on to benefit from his humbled service, as Kante became a back-to-back Premier League champion for two different teams.
 Clout.

-Even Makelele himself noticed his sudden rise.
-He said: "People talk about the Makelele position, but I am old and it is time everybody called it the Kante position.
-N'Golo deserves that".
+"People talk about the Makelele position, but I am old and it is time everybody called it the Kante position.
+N'Golo deserves that". - Claude Makelele

 As luck would have it, Leicester's mourning of the loss of Kante was to be short-lived.
 They needed to replace his void and after the first attempt of cloning his excellency failed with Nampalys Mendy, blessings would be poured onto Leicester on their second attempt.
 Signed from Genk last January, Ndidi has since shown his own candidacy for the Makelele throne.
 He currently leads the table in tackles won, and by some margin.